SOLAR FOR ALL NEW and renovated BUILDINGS

 Why it makes perfect sense:

-- Installing solar on all new and renovated buildings in the EU can save more than 4 million tonnes of CO2 each year.
+- Installing solar on all new and renovated buildings in the EU can save up to 7 million tonnes of CO2 each year.

 - European households can save money on their electricity bills and have access to reliable and clean energy – that makes for a greener future.
 In Germany, a typical four-person family household with an average annual electricity consumption of 3,600 kWh could save almost €500 each year, if equipped with an average size rooftop system.